bmartin2015/DBC-Final-Project-Generator/README.md

 # DBC Final Project Generator

 ## Description
 This project helps facilitate final project pitches, voting, and group creation for Phase 3 DBC students.
-This was a complete rewite of the origional (DBC Final Project Generator)[https://github.com/bmartin2015/DBC-Final-Project-Generator] by myself.

 ## Features
 * Students can add a limited number of pitches